… The days you struggled to get everything done.

 "When exposed to EGCG, the old cells found in the upper layers of the epidermis appear to start dividing," Dr. Hsu states.

-When used regularly as part of Eye and Lines Treatment, green tea extract may help increase elasticity and control the appearance of fine lines and wrinkles.
+When used regularly as part of Renewing Eye and Lines Treatment, green tea extract may help increase elasticity and soften the appearance of fine lines and wrinkles.

 When applied to your skin, aloe leaf juice can penetrate three epidermal layers, driving nutrients and moisture into the deeper layers of your skin.